 - Publications & Insights

-William’s specialty at the Firm is project finance, corporate finance, syndicated lending, equity investments, regulatory compliance and debt collection.
+William’s specialties are project finance, corporate finance, syndicated lending, equity investments, regulatory compliance and debt collection.

 William holds a LLB (Hons) degree from Makerere University and an LLM (European & International Trade Law) degree from the University of Leicester, England.
 He was called to the Ugandan Bar in 1996.

-- Currently advising a leading manufacturer of drugs in East Africa on a proposed cross-listing on the Uganda Securities Exchange and the Nairobi Securities Exchange.
+- Advising a leading manufacturer of drugs in East Africa on a proposed cross-listing on the Uganda Securities Exchange and the Nairobi Securities Exchange.

-- Currently advising the Bank of Uganda in its recent take-over of a financial institution in Uganda.
+- Advising the Bank of Uganda in its recent take-over of a financial institution in Uganda.

-- Advised a leading private hospital in Kampala in its acquisition of the business assets of another private hospital in Kampala in a deal worth approximately UGX 6 billion.
+- Advised a leading private hospital in Kampala in its acquisition of the business assets of another private hospital in Kampala in a deal worth about UGX 6 billion.

 - Advised a leading local pharmaceutical retailer in its acquisition of assets of another pharmaceutical retailer.